2008 - 2013

 IPY International Polar Conference

 MTG International Print Triennale, Krakow, Poland

-BIECTR The 8th Biennale Internationale, Canada
+BIECTR The 8th Biennale, Canada

-Encounter with marine microbiologists
+Encounter with Marine Microbiologists

 The underlying theme of this series of serigraphy prints is the extraordinary, single-celled plankton organisms that are to be found in the waters close to the surface of the ocean.
 The Plankton Portraits are based upon four different groups that have very special architectural structures.
 They are invisible to the naked eye, and have a life cycle of only a few days.